What an Agent Can and Cannot Do

 How Courts Handle Contact Disputes

 Arizona provides a formal process for resolving these disputes.
-A family member, friend, or even the principal can petition the court for an order compelling the agent to allow contact.
-The person filing the petition must show two things: they have a significant relationship with the principal, and the requested contact is in the principal's best interest.
+A family member, friend, or even the principal can petition the court for a contact order.

-The court considers several factors, including the history of the relationship, the principal's own wishes (if they can be determined), the principal's physical and emotional health, and whether contact has ever been harmful.
-The court can also order mediation if appropriate.
+The court looks at several factors.
+For example, it considers the history of the relationship and the principal's own wishes.
+It also weighs the principal's physical and emotional health and whether contact has ever been harmful.